pmcharrison/hvr-analyses/README.md

 Each of these files can be run from a blank workspace, assuming that the previous files have been run already and their results saved to `output`.

+The original code for `04-ideal-regression.R` computed permutation-based feature importance metrics that were very time-consuming to evaluate.
+These have been expedited by default by setting `perm_int_reps = 1` in `04-ideal-regression.R`.
+To compute these properly one would have to increase that number to e.g. 100.